 Although you can easily cook the meat mixture right away, leaving it to rest in the fridge overnight really enhances the flavours.
 You can also freeze this meat raw or cooked.

-For cooking I prefer to make this chorizo in a crumbly texture to add into breakfast caseroles or add to eggs benedict or traybakes, but you could form it into patties that would be great for breakfast on the go.
+For cooking I prefer to make this homemade whole30 chorizo in a crumbly texture to add into breakfast casseroles or add to eggs benedict or traybakes, but you could form it into patties that would be great for breakfast on the go.

 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!